-I. THE POLICY VIOLATES THE FIRST AMENDMENT BY COMPELLING SPEECH.
+I. THE POLICIES VIOLATE THE FIRST AMENDMENT BY COMPELLING SPEECH.

 There is hardly a more "dramatic example of authoritarian government and compelled speech" than when King Henry commanded Sir Thomas More to sign a statement blessing the King's divorce and remarriage.
-Richard F. Duncan, Article: Defense Against the Dark Arts: Justice Jackson, Justice Kennedy, and the No- Compelled Speech Doctrine, 32 Regent U. L. Rev. 265, 292 (2019-2020), citing Robert Bolt, A Man For All Seasons: A Play in Two Acts (1st ed., Vintage Int'l 1990) (1962).
+Richard F. Duncan, Article: Defense Against the Dark Arts: Justice Jackson, Justice Kennedy, and the No-Compelled Speech Doctrine, 32 Regent U. L. Rev. 265, 292 (2019-2020), citing Robert Bolt, A Man For All Seasons: A Play in Two Acts (1st ed., Vintage Int'l 1990) (1962).
 Thomas More, a faithful Catholic, could not sign.

-Five centuries later, the Linn-Mar School District has created a conundrum that is no less momentous than Thomas More's predicament.
-Its "gender support" Policy reeks of viewpoint-based compelled speech.
-As in Barnette, there is "probably no deeper division" than a conflict provoked by the choice of "what doctrine . . . public educational officials shall compel youth to unite in embracing."
+Five centuries later, the Olentangy School District has created a conundrum that is no less momentous than Thomas More's predicament.
+The School District purportedly created its Policies to "maintain an education and work environment that is free from all forms of unlawful harassment."
+PDE v.
+OLSDBE, 2.
+But the Policies are riddled with viewpoint-based compelled speech.
+As in Barnette, there is

+"probably no deeper division" than a conflict provoked by the choice of "what doctrine . . . public educational officials shall compel youth to unite in embracing."
 Duncan, Defense Against the Dark Arts, 32 Regent U. L. Rev. at 292, citing West Virginia State Board of Education v.
 Barnette, 319 U.S. 624, 641 (1943).
 There are deep divisions over what public schools should teach, particularly about sexuality and other contentious matters.
-These divisions impact the speech of students, parents, teachers, and other school personnel.
+These divisions dramatically impact speech.

 Compelled speech is anathema to the First Amendment, particularly where government mandates conformity to its preferred viewpoint.
 Barnette, Wooley, NIFLA and other "eloquent and powerful opinions" stand as "landmarks of liberty and strong shields against an authoritarian government's tyrannical attempts to coerce ideological orthodoxy."
-Duncan, Defense Against the Dark Arts, 32 Regent

-U. L. Rev. at 266; Barnette, 319 U.S. 624; Wooley v.
+Duncan, Defense Against the Dark Arts, 32 Regent U. L. Rev. at 266; Barnette, 319 U.S. 624; Wooley v.
 Maynard, 430 U.S. 705 (1977); National Institute of Family & Life Advocates v.
 Becerra ("NIFLA"), 138 S. Ct.
 2361 (2018).
+Even "[h]arassing or discriminatory speech," however evil and/or offensive, "may be used to communicate ideas or emotions that nevertheless implicate First Amendment protections."
+Saxe v.
+State Coll.
+Area Sch.
+Dist., 240 F.3d 200, 209 (3rd Cir.
+2001).